geopandas/geopandas/doc/source/docs/user_guide/io.rst

 .. note::

-    One GeoDataFrame can contain multiple geometry (GeoSeries) columns, but most standard GIS file formats, e.g. GeoPackage or ESRI Shapefile, do not support multiple geometry fields.
-To store multiple geometry columns, they need to be converted to other an alternate representation like WKT or WKB before saving to file.
+    One GeoDataFrame can contain multiple geometry (GeoSeries) columns, but most standard GIS file formats, e.g. GeoPackage or ESRI Shapefile, support only a single geometry column.
+To store multiple geometry columns, non-active GeoSeries need to be converted to other an alternate representation like WKT or WKB before saving to file.
 Alternatively, they can be saved as an Apache (Geo)Parquet / Feather file which support multiple geometry columns directly.

 **Writing to Shapefile**::